Programming & Capacity Building Project Grants

 interPLAY Orchestra

-interPLAY hosts an artistic platform where people with disabilities are celebrated for their abilities.
-Funding will cover production costs as well as the costs associated with weekly hybrid rehearsals held throughout the year in preparation for two hybrid concert performances and/or video productions.
+interPLAY hosts an artistic platform where people with disabilities are celebrated for their abilities and negative stereotypes are destroyed.
+Funding supports hybrid rehearsals and performances and video production costs.

 Kolot HaLev, Inc.